vinayak-mehta/present/docs/gallery/the-hitchhikers-guide-to-clis-in-python/index.rst

 The Hitchhiker's Guide to CLIs in Python
 ----------------------------------------

+A talk about terminals and CLIs

 .. image:: /_static/gallery/the-hitchhikers-guide-to-clis-in-python.png
     :align: center

-Description: A talk about terminals and CLIs by Vinayak Mehta

 Made by `Vinayak Mehta <https://github.com/vinayak-mehta>`_.